CHEMICAL ASPECT OF DRUG ADDICTION

 The information that is transmitted produces a variety of effects.
 Some of these effects are normal body functions like sweating, digestion and cellular activity of which we are not aware.
 Other effects we are aware of, these are feelings that cause us to engage in certain activities that are necessary for a healthy life.

-Feelings like hunger, which cause us to eat, a natural euphoria when we exercise so that we will exercise again and a sex drive so that our species will continue to exist.
+Feelings like hunger, which cause us to eat, a natural euphoria when we exercise so that we will exercise again.
 Neurotransmitters produced by the brain in the pleasure center or central nervous systems are our body’s natural reward system.

 When we are hungry, we eat and feel satisfied.
 When we need rest, we sleep and feel rested.
 When we exercise, endorphin is release as neurotransmitters and we feel good, a natural high often called a “runner high.”
 This high or good feeling we experience through these natural chemicals in our brains are important so that we know what activities are healthy to help us thrive and lead healthy lives.